drozdziak1/drozdziak1.github.io/_drafts/kernel-safari-4.md

 ...and more!

-As you can see, `kernel/` has the potential to give you a great deal of insight about how things are done under the hood.
+`kernel/` has the potential to give you a great deal of insight about how things are done under the hood.

 # lib/
 Helper functions - kernels in general have no use for the standard library.
-As a result, it had to develop some functions of its own.
+Linux is no different here and it had to develop some functions of its own.
 If you're looking for a generic implementation of a common operation, `lib/` is the place to go.
 Things like [string manipulation functions](http://elixir.free-electrons.com/linux/latest/source/lib/string.c), [hash function implementations](http://elixir.free-electrons.com/linux/v4.12.5/source/lib/sha1.c)